jsatk/wilbur-atkinsons-journal/README.md

 We hiked over to Bain about 9 Kilomters (6 miles).
-We were pretty well played out when we arrived there late in the evening.  we were billeted inn lofts of barns and got a good nights sleeep.  we had a cold supper the night that we arrievd in Bain but we ate like hungry dogs.
+We were pretty well played out when we arrived there late in the evening.  we were billeted inn lofts of barns and got a good nights sleeep.  we had a cold supper the night that we arrived in Bain but we ate like hungry dogs.
 The only time I really saw soldiers eat their corn willie with such an appitite.
 We hadn't had anything to eat for 24 hours.
 I was promoted to corporal while we were here.
 We drilled every day and went through all kinds of setting up exercises.
-We had two new Lieutants and they put us in the best physical shape that we have ever been in by double timin gus until we were out of breath and then putting us through all kind of movements standing until we were ready to double time some more.
+We had two new Lieutants and they put us in the best physical shape that we have ever been in by double timing us until we were out of breath and then putting us through all kind of movements standing until we were ready to double time some more.